pjtunstall/a-ray-tracer-darkly/README.md

 git clone https://github.com/pjtunstall/rt
 ```

 Then `cd rt`, and run `cargo run --release` to build and run a program with some examples.
+(The `release` flag requests some optmizations that allow the program to run faster.)

 ## Features

 - Techniques:

+  - Path tracing
   - Antialiasing
   - Gamma correction
   - Defocus blur